izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/StructuredLogging.md

 * It took 5.95 seconds to compile the file.

 Rather than outputting plain text for log events, we preserve the format string and arguments and render them later.
-That allows us to render those arguments in different ways for types we understand, and allows us to index and search logs based on those fields.
-Horde natively supports structured log events, which we use to do things like render source files as links to the P4V timelapse view, and error codes as links to MSDN.
+That allows us to render those arguments differently for types we understand and enables us to index and search logs based on those fields.

+Horde natively supports structured log events, which we use to do things like render source files as links to the P4V timelapse view and error codes as links to MSDN.
 We can also map paths back to their history in source control, which we use to figure out who broke the build via Horde's build health system.

-Anyone that's bumped up against the build system treating any log line containing the string "error:" as an error can rejoice; if you output a structured log event directly, Horde will no longer need to guess whether it's an error or not.
+Anyone who's bumped up against the build system treating any log line containing the string "error:" as an error can rejoice; if you output a structured log event directly, Horde will no longer need to guess whether it's an error or not.

 ## Formatting